paketo-buildpacks/rfcs/text/java/0012-quarkus.md

 # Quarkus Buildpack

 ## Summary
-Lightweight Quarkus Buildpack which would be part of `java` and `java-native-image` group.
+Provide a Quarkus Buildpack which will be part of the order groups for `paketo-buildpacks/java` and `paketo-buildpacks/java-native-image`.
-The buildpack would just set environment variables for the `maven`and `native-image` buildpacks.
+The primary purpose of this buildpack is to environment variables for the `paketo-buildpacks/maven` and `paketo-buildpacks/native-image` buildpacks.
+Building a Quarkus application is presently possible but requires setting multiple environment variables to properly configure the buildpacks.
+This proposed buildpack will enable users to build Quarkus applications without additional configuration.

 Proof of concept could be found at: [quarkus-bp][b]